-- Quarantined for TDA-indicates that an endpoint has been quarantined in response to suspicious activity detected by Threat Discovery Appliance.
+- Quarantined for TDA or Deep Discovery Inspector-indicates that an endpoint has been quarantined in response to suspicious activity detected by Threat Discovery Appliance or Deep Discovery Inspector.

 Enabling or Disabling Notifications

 The following table summarizes the default notification enable/disable settings and how you can change these settings.